replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/03-troubleshoot-1/assignment.md

 - How do you list pods?

 - How do you describe pods?
-  - What if you wanted to see events from multiple pods at once?
+  - What if you wanted to see data from multiple pods at once?

 - How do you get logs from a pod?
   - What if you wanted to see a previous version of the pod's logs?